 The interconnect terminal strip is the sixteen-point terminal strip near the bottom edge of the main circuit board.
-Use the interconnect terminal strip to connect the sample-draw detector to power and an external device.
+Use the interconnect terminal strip to connect the sample draw detector to power and an gas monitoring controller.

 Sensor/Transmitter terminal strip